bestia-dev/mem6_game/mem6/README.md

 Crazy stuff.
 I used the website <https://www.favicon-generator.org/> to generate all the different imgs, sizes and code.
 And than add all this into index.html.
 There is more lines for icons than anything else now.
 Just crazy world.

+## audio normalize

+Different audio files had very different volume levels.
+That was not nice.
+I used Audacity with the ffmpeg plugin.
+I opened the audio file and then used Effect normalize.
+The songs were normalized at -4dB and the voice moniker at -1 dB.
+So the songs are not too loud, like they were before.

+## big img

+Some types of images are simply too small (like bottles).
+You cannot see any details.
+I will try to add a second big image, that will open on a click on the small image.
+So the details will be visible.